dpgmediamagazines/django-arctic/docs/reference.md

 It is also possible to pass a dictionary as the third item, all of its keys will be passed through to the template, the standard template recognizes the keys:
-`position` (`left`), `style` (`link`, `primary`, `secondary` is default) and `id` (by default auto generated from the english version of the label).
+`position` (`left`), `style` (`link`, `primary`, `secondary` is default) and `id` (by default auto generated from the english version of the title).

 Example: